ryanq47/resume/README.md

 ## CRTO Verification:
 [CRTO Badge](https://eu.badgr.com/public/assertions/FDvbzmTnTpez3ZH3-RzPLA?identity__email=ryankleffman47@gmail.com)
- - If this 403's, please give the page a refresh.
+ - If this 403's, please copy the link & open in a new tab.